-In order to assure that both the processing and scoring of USMLE examinations are done in a secure and accurate fashion, it is necessary to follow a number of quality assurance steps.
+In order to ensure that both the processing and scoring of USMLE examinations are done in a secure and accurate fashion, it is necessary to follow a number of quality assurance steps.
 These steps include monitoring reports from test centers about test delivery problems and about possible security violations.
-These processes are completed for a majority of examinees in three to four weeks.
+These processes are completed for a majority of examinees in two to four weeks.

 USMLE results are reported on a 3-digit scale.

 The current minimum passing scores are as follows:

 Step 2 CK: 209

 Information on minimum passing scores for USMLE examinations is posted on the Scores and Transcripts page.

 The USMLE Management Committee establishes the minimum passing score.
 The USMLE Management Committee reviews data for each component in the USMLE sequence approximately once every four years and decides whether to change the recommended minimum passing score.